Last updated: August 5, 2020

-There are laws in Ontario that protect you from domestic abuse.
-Find out more.
+Domestic violence or abuse is never ok.
+There are laws in Ontario that protect you from it.

-If you have experienced domestic violence and need help with a family law matter, please call LAO’s Contact Centre immediately:
+If you have experienced domestic violence and need help with a family law or immigration and refugee matter, please call us from Monday through Friday, 8 a.m. to 5 p.m.
+(EST).
+We can help you in more than 300 languages.

-LAO can help with family law matters such as a restraining order for an abusive ex‑partner, or maintaining access to your child during the COVID‑19 emergency.
+- a family law issue such as requiring a restraining order from an abusive partner, or keeping access to your child during the COVID‑19 emergency;

 Two hours of free legal service

-Please call your local shelter or community legal clinic to ask about accessing this service.
-They will then give you a referral voucher so that you can get two hours of free legal advice from a lawyer.
-Only lawyers with experience in domestic abuse issues can provide this service
+You can ask about this service at a shelter, community agency or a community legal clinic.
+You will then get a referral voucher so that you can get two hours of free legal advice from a lawyer.

 - COVID-19: Legal Aid Services